tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 The cluster **Configuration** page provides an interactive editor for the cluster :ref:`configuration <configuration>`.
 It is connected to the centralized configuration storage that the cluster uses.
-All changes you make and apply on this page are sent to this centralized storage.
+All changes you make and apply to this page are sent to this centralized storage.

 .. image:: _images/tcm_ui_config.png